-So what are three critical talking points of the race weekend before we let our expert analysts have their say?
+So what are three critical talking points before we let our expert analysts have their say?

 The lack of overtaking: One might be almost inclined to overlook the track’s lack of passing opportunities simply because the setting is utterly epic.
 Even when the cars are in a train, there’s so little room for error that one slip could change the game completely.
-The Safety Car will almost certainly make its first appearance of the season – it was used four times here last year – and drivers will need to manage these interruptions.
-KERS and DRS didn’t play major roles here last year, but the difference in tyre performance certainly saw some frustrated drivers bottled up behind slower cars.
-Lewis Hamilton, take note…
+The Safety Car will almost certainly make an appearance this weekend and drivers will need to manage these interruptions.
+KERS and DRS didn’t play major roles here last year – with just twelve passing moves for the entire race in 2012 – but the difference in tyre performance certainly saw some frustrated drivers bottled up behind slower cars.

-Tyre management: Pirelli’s contribution to this race – as has been the case all season – will be a huge factor.
-With this year’s tyre compounds proving to be higher-wearing than their 2011 predecessors, teams will again be concerned with how to manage the ‘super-soft’ tyre compound, which makes its first race appearance this weekend.
-Some teams will target a one-stop race here because the track is not particularly punishing on tyres, but pit stop strategy – particularly with trying to emerge on a clear track – will be crucial.
-Qualifying is going to really matter here more than anywhere else.
+Who will get the rubber working?
+Pirelli’s contribution to this race – as has been the case all season – will be a huge factor, particularly in the wake of all the debate following the pit-stop-ridden Spanish Grand Prix a fortnight ago.
+With this year’s tyre compounds designed to be very high-wearing, teams will again be concerned with how to manage the ‘super-soft’ tyre compound, which makes its second appearance of the year.
+While Pirelli has suggested that a two-stop race will be de rigueur, some teams may be brave and target a one-stopper here because the track is not particularly punishing on tyres.
+Pit stop strategy – particularly with trying to emerge on a clear track – will be crucial, meaning qualifying is going to really matter here more than anywhere else.